thecyberworld/TheCyberHUB/README.md

 ### Thecyberhub: hub of cyber-security.

-Cyber Security is a field that is growing at an exponential rate and everyone should be aware about this so <a href="https://www.thecyberhub.org/">thecyberhub.org</a> is a website buit by @TheCyberWorld.
+Cyber Security is a field that is growing at an exponential rate and everyone should be aware about this so <a href="https://www.thecyberhub.org/">thecyberhub.org</a> is a website built by @TheCyberWorld to spread the awareness.

 #### This website offers: